UFO photographs: Contactee hoaxes

 In the 1950s, George Adamski and his followers claimed to have been contacted by Nordic "space brothers" from Venus.
 In 1952, Adamski provided a photograph he claimed was a spaceship from Venus.
 His frequently published photo depicts an object which has been variously identified as the top of a chicken brooder or a streetlight.
 In his 1955 investigation into Adamski's claims, James W. Moseley interviewed German rocket scientist Walther Johannes Riedel, who told him that he had analyzed Adamski's UFO photos and found them to be fakes.
 Riedel told Moseley that the UFO's "landing struts" were actually 100-watt General Electric light bulbs, and that he had seen the round "GE" logo printed on them.
 In 2012, UFO researcher Joel Carpenter identified the reflector-shade of a widely available 1930s pressurized-gas lantern as an identical visual match to the main portion of Adamski's saucer.

 Adamski disciple Howard Menger similarly publicized a picture reportedly showing a Venusian ship with the silhouette of a space visitor.
-Menger's photograph was widely believed to be a hoax, even believers in UFOs.
+Menger's photograph was widely believed to be a hoax, even by believers in UFOs.

-Joseph likens the "contactee" photos to the earlier genre of spirit photography, noting that like the female spirit mediums, contactees were "vaulted beyond the confies of their class and standing".
+Joseph likens the "contactee" photos to the earlier genre of spirit photography, noting that like the female spirit mediums, contactees were "vaulted beyond the confines of their class and standing".